The Ultimate Chili Seasoning Recipe You Need

 No chili seasoning recipe is complete without a core group of spices that form its backbone.
 These mainstays provide the perfect mix of depth, balance, and nuance:

-• Cayenne Pepper: This is your heat lever.
+- Cayenne Pepper: This is your heat level.
 Add more to crank up the spice or dial back for mild warmth.

 Together, these spices don’t just pile on heat; they layer flavors, building a seasoning that’s both robust and nuanced.